dineshkummarc/iwarehouse-hris-payroll/README.md

 		*	13th Month Pay will automatic register to employee payroll account within payroll date.

 **Load Attendance**
 *	This module is to import attendance from Wall Biometric to system with confirmation.
+*	Tested and working library is a wall biometric from ZKTeco brand
+*	IMPORT
+		*	This will get the attendance from biometric to System.
+		*	Date range of this is FROM (your selected date) to current date.
+*	Confirm
+		*	Confirm button will put all attendance downloaded to Time Log for generation
+*	New Attendance
+		*	You can create manual encoding of employees time log
+*	Delete Attendance
+		*	It will delete timelog of selected employee.
+*	Delete All Attendance
+		*	It will delete all displayed attendance that are not yet confirmed.
+*	Load Attendance
+	*	You can upload a csv file with your compiled attendance.
+ 		*	Format as “pin/name/date/time_in/break_out/break_in/break_out/break_in/time_out”
+     		*	Select your csv file and upload

 **Reports**